In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 It does come with a water hose, but I would suggest you change out the hose for a specific gas hose which is readily available and cheap at almost every Hardware store.
 See picture to the right.

 You might find fuel doctor in some big cities, but I would highly recommend bringing this from Australia.
-Make sure that you have enough for long-term cruising and higher than usual diesel consumption. (due to lack of wind)
+Ensure you have enough for long-term cruising and higher than usual diesel consumption. (due to lack of wind)

 Our fuel tank took a shit